 What does “hikouki” mean in Japanese?

 Native speakers say “hikouki” to mean ‘airplane’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain its definition and meanings in detail based on its kanji expression.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “hikouki” more clearly.
+My explanations would help Japanese learners understand “hikouki” more clearly.
 Then, let’s get started!

 Contents